Filipe Augusto: Benfica

 On the last day of the 2017 January transfer window, Filipe Augusto signed a five-and-a-half-year contract with Portuguese champions Benfica.
 In that season, he played injury time in the final of the domestic cup, won after defeating Vitória de Guimarães 2–1.

 On 23 January 2018, Filipe Augusto was loaned to Turkish Süper Lig club Alanyaspor until June of the following year.

 Later career

 Filipe Augusto returned to Rio Ave on 30 January 2019 after severing his ties with Benfica, agreeing a deal until June 2021.
 On 31 August 2021, after his team's top-tier relegation, he joined Damac FC of the Saudi Professional League; only four months later, he was released by the latter.

-On 23 February 2023, Filipe Augusto returned to Brazil after nearly eleven years, signing for Cuiabá of the Campeonato Brasileiro Série A.
+On 23 February 2023, Filipe Augusto returned to Brazil after nearly eleven years, signing for Cuiabá of the Campeonato Brasileiro Série A. On 5 January 2026, Qingdao Hainiu announced his departure after the contract was expired in 2025 season.

 International career

 In 2012, Filipe Augusto appeared with the Brazil under-20s in the 2012 Eight Nations Cup.
 He was also named in a provisional 27-men squad for the 2013 South American Youth Football Championship, but was one of four players cut from the final list.